empathic-ai/altimit/README.md

     Task Logout();
 }

-// Client-side code that interacts with the interface var myUser = await UserServer.SignIn(myEmail, myPassword);
+// Client-side code that interacts with the server interface var myUser = await UserServer.SignIn(myEmail, myPassword);

 // Server-side code that implements the interface